squattingmonk/nasher/README.md

 - `installDir`: the NWN installation directory
     - default (Linux): `~/.local/share/Neverwinter Nights`
     - default (Windows and Mac): `~/Documents/Neverwinter Nights`
+- `gameBin`: the path to the nwmain binary (if not using default Steam path)
+- `serverBin`: the path to the nwserver binary (if not using default Steam path)
 - `vcs`: the version control system to use when making new packages
     - default: `git`
     - supported: `none`, `git`